 What is the MCPc Fundo?

-The 2016 MCPc Fundo, taking place Saturday, September 10th as part of NEOCycle, is a casual, fun ride that exposes people of all ages and fitness levels to many of Cleveland’s unique neighborhoods and surrounding areas.
-With fully marked courses of 10, 31 and 62 miles, the MCPc Fundo has routes and challenges for cyclists of all fitness levels and abilities, and encourages people to get out and get healthy.
+The 2017 MCPc Fundo, taking place Saturday, September 9th as part of NEOCycle, has something for everyone!
+Take a casual, fun ride through many of Cleveland’s unique neighborhoods and surrounding areas, or choose a longer, more challenging route if that’s your thing.
+With fully marked courses of 10, 31 and 62 miles, the MCPc Fundo has something for cyclists of all fitness levels and abilities, and encourages people to get out and get healthy.
 This is a fully supported ride, meaning we will have multiple rest stops along the route and support vehicles to help if you have a flat or other bike issue.
 Wrap up your ride at the NEOCycle Hub at Edgewater Park for food, drinks, entertainment and hang out with us and your fellow riders.

 - Family Ride (10 miles) – 10:30am depart.
 Enjoy an easy pedal through the near west side, check out some cool neighborhoods and some of Cleveland’s industrial heritage.
 Includes one rest stop along the route.